Breast Cancer Screening Index

-Breast cancer ‘screening’ refers to tests that are supposed to find out, ‘Is a cancer present, or not?’.
+Breast cancer ‘screening’ refers to tests that find out, ‘Is a cancer present, or not?’.

 It’s like, we test 1000 women (which is ‘screening’ them), and hopefully find about 3 to 5 breast cancers.
 There is clear evidence that breast cancer screening programs are saving lives, because breast cancer is much more treatable when detected at an early stage.
 A major goal of breast cancer screening programs is also promotion of their programs, to encourage women begin to participate in screening at an earlier age, and to have re-tests every one to two years.

 General discussion of breast cancer screening programs, and risk of breast cancer.

 Breast cancer screening programs have also created a lot of data, that researchers have published, providing many interesting statistics.

 - Breast cancer screening rates and mortality reduction

 - Benefits and drawbacks of breast cancer screening mammograms.